Tips to Help Busy People Master Story Structure and

 ➨How much do you charge for 7-Step Storytelling?

 Nada!
-Unless you buy me coffee or my workbooks, the information is free.
-I have affiliate links for apps and books, and when you buy through my site, you’ll not pay one penny more even though I might earn a small commission.
-By the way, I only recommend apps and books I’ve purchased and tested.
+Unless you buy me coffee, purchase one of my workbooks, or take a paid writing course, the information is free.
+To support the cost of maintaining this site, I have affiliate links for apps and books, and when you buy, you’ll not pay one penny more even though I might earn a small commission.
+By the way, I only recommend apps, books, and courses I’ve purchased and tested.

-If you read the pages and posts on tameyourbook.com, you can find most of the information included in my inexpensive workbooks, but you would miss out on the convenience of having all the explanations, instructions, and prompts you need in convenient packages.
+If you read the pages and posts on TameYourBook.com, you can find most of the information included in my workbooks and courses, but you would miss out on the convenience of having all the explanations, instructions, prompts, and worksheets you need in convenient packages.

 I encourage you to share TameYourBook.com with others.
 As Nelson Henderson wrote, “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”